tefdara/Bash-Utilities/audio/segmentation/README.md

 # Audio File Cutter

 This script uses the `aubiocut` tool to cut an audio file into multiple segments based on a specified threshold and preset.
+It's just a shortcut to aubio cut so that quick segmentation can be done using some presets.

 ## Requirements